SorenBlattBendtsen/sorenblattbendtsen.github.io/_posts/2023-03-21-assignment2.markdown

     font-size: 14px; /* Set the font size of the table cells */ }
 table th {
-    background-color: #4CAF50; /* Change the background color of the header */
+    background-color: slateblue; /* Change the background color of the header to slate blue */
     color: white; /* Change the header text color */
     font-weight: bold; /* Make the header text bold */ }